zenmvvm/ZenMvvm/README.md

 ## Mvvm Quickstart

-The easiest way to get familiar with ZenMvvm is to checkout ZenMvvmSampleApp, which is simply a refactored version of Xamarin's "Shell Forms App" template.
-This section references code from that app.
+The easiest way to get familiar with ZenMvvm is to checkout:

+* [ZenMvvm Sample App](https://github.com/z33bs/ZenMvvm-Sample-App), which is simply a refactored version of Xamarin's "Shell Forms App" template, and
+* [Zenimals](https://github.com/z33bs/Zenimals), which is a refactored version of Xamarin's Xaminals Sample App.

+This QuickStart references code from the above apps.

 ### Decide on your naming conventions

-ZenMvvm works by assuming that you name your View and ViewModel classes <u>consistently</u>.
-You can change the expected naming convention to your personal style with the `ViewModelLocator.Configure()` method.
+For convenience, ZenMvvm works by assuming that you name your View and ViewModel classes <u>consistently</u>.
+You can change the expected naming convention to suit your personal style with the `ViewModelLocator.Configure()` method.
+You can also break the convention [if needed](#Tell-Pages-to-Wire-their-respective-ViewModels).

 The default expectations are: